sportbible homepage

 According to Motorsport, the Formula One team are acutely aware of these concerns, and have had internal discussions about invoking force majeure, meaning they would miss the race entirely due to forces they deem to be outside of their control.

-However, with the FIA rarely accepting this defence, it is likely that Aston Martin would have to pay for breaking the Concorde Agreement by pulling out of the race.
+However, with the FIA rarely accepting this defence, it is likely that Aston Martin would have to pay for breaking the Concorde Agreement if they were to pull out of the race.

-Therefore, the report claims that Aston Martin will be present in Melbourne, but it is the team's plan to aim to run for the minimum required distance before stopping after just a few laps.
+Therefore, the report claims that Aston Martin will be present in Melbourne, but it is the team may be forced to consider running for the minimum required distance before stopping after just a few laps.

 Fernando Alonso has recently suggested that Aston Martin are a month behind their rivals.
 (Image: Giuseppe CACACE / AFP via Getty Images)